 - Use fresh drinking water to mix with the contents of the sachet.
 For pepi/infants, use boiled and cooled water before mixing with the contents of the sachet.

 - Do not boil the ORS solution after mixing.

 - Some brands of ORS (such as Pedialyte) must be used within 1 hour of mixing.
 Any unused solution (ORS mixed with water) should be thrown away unless you store it in a refrigerator where it may be kept for up to 24 hours.

 How to take oral rehydration salts

-- If your child is sick less than 30 minutes after drinking the oral rehydration salts, give them again.
+- If your child is sick less than 30 minutes after drinking the oral rehydration salts, give them another dose.

 - If your child is sick more than 30 minutes after drinking the oral rehydration salts, you do not need to give them again until they have their next runny poo.

-- Oral rehydration salts should start working quickly and dehydration usually gets better within 3 to 4 hours.
+- Oral rehydration salts should start working quickly and dehydration usually gets better within 3–4 hours.

-You will not harm your child by giving too much of the oral rehydration salts, so if you are not sure how much your child has kept down because they are being sick, it is better to give more rather than less of the oral rehydration salts.
+You will not harm your child by giving too much of the oral rehydration salt solution, so if you are not sure how much your child has kept down because they are being sick, it is better to give more rather than less of the oral rehydration salts.

-- You should not use oral rehydration salts to treat diarrhoea for more than 2 to 3 days unless your doctor has told you to.
+- You should not use oral rehydration salts to treat diarrhoea for more than 2–3 days unless your doctor has told you to.